 In the big cities, the dress code is very relaxed and more European but in the countryside this is not so.
 Short skirts and sleeveless tops for ladies (and men!) are frowned upon outside of the big cities and is disrespectful even in the cities so best avoided.
 To dress correctly is to show a mark of respect.

 If you are travelling in the summer months do carry a hat or cap as in some areas the temperature rises to 40°C +

-This is a month long religious festival that occurs every year (27 May 2017 to 25 June 2017); numerous web sites will give you the dates (e.g. Wikipedia ).
+This is a month long religious festival that occurs every year (approx. 16 May 2018 to 14 June 2018); numerous web sites will give you the dates (e.g. Wikipedia ).
 As this is a period of strict fasting for the locals when no food or drink can be consumed between sun rise and sunset.
 Be prepared for the pace of life to be somewhat slower than normal.
 In most areas and cities restaurants are open for tourists.
 As a mark of respect you should not smoke whilst walking about and refrain, if you can, during daylight hours, smoking in any public places.
 Once the Imam has declared that the day’s fast is over, you will notice a sudden exodus of just about everybody in shops, bars, restaurants etc as the locals hold parties and eat.
 Shops, taxis and bars all get back into action about an hour after sunset.